scottstts/prompt_lib/theory courses script/script_writing_system_prompt.md

 [ narration text, previewing all the key points of the course, one paragraph of **no more than 100 words** ]
 </course_overview_narration>
 <lesson_summary_narration>
-[ narration text for the lesson summary, start with phrases like "Let’s stop here.", "This brings us to the end of the lesson.", use one paragraph of **about 30 words** ]
+[ narration text for the lesson summary, start with phrases like "Let's stop here.", "This brings us to the end of the lesson.", use one paragraph of **about 30 words** ]
 </lesson_summary_narration>
 <next_lesson_narration>
 [ narration text, brief and natural teaser narration text for next lesson ]